 - Sushi vinegar - Homemade or store-bought.
 Here, I made my own with just 3 ingredients: white rice vinegar, sugar, and salt.

-- Inari age - These tofu pouches, often sold under the name of "seasoned fried bean curd", can be found in most Asian stores.
-It is sold in cans, or in packets.
+- Inari age – These tofu pouches, often sold under the name of “seasoned fried bean curd,” can be found in most Asian stores.
+They sell them in cans or in packets.
 You can also buy inari age online.

 - Additional toppings - Optional and versatile.
 Adding a topping is up to you!

-The process to make inari sushi is quick and simple:
+The process of making inari sushi is quick and simple:

-- Cook the sushi rice: Rinse the sushi rice 2-3 times, or until the water is clear.
-Rinsing not only yields a better flavor, but also prevents the water from bubbling over during cooking.
-Once your rice is clean, cook for 7-8 minutes covered, or until no water remains.
-Next, remove from heat and let it steam for another 10 minutes.
+- Cook the sushi rice: Rinse the sushi rice 2-3 times or until the water is clear.
+Rinsing not only yields a better flavor but also prevents the water from bubbling over during cooking.
+Once your rice is clean, cook for 7-8 minutes covered or until no water remains.
+Next, remove it from the heat and let it steam for another 10 minutes.

 - Prepare the sushi vinegar by heating white rice vinegar, sugar, and salt over medium heat.
-Once the sugar has melted, remove from heat and transfer to the cooked rice.
+Once the sugar has melted, remove it from the heat and transfer it to the cooked rice.
 Let cool at room temperature.

 If you plan to serve these without any toppings, fold the edges to enclose the filling.
 Then, place the seam upside down so the bottom of the tofu pouch appears on top.